 The Asset Management Team's tenant income verification monitoring process provides reliable, accountable review of income documentation from sample units within each HOME-assisted project that verifies tenant income eligibility and accurate reporting in WBARS.
+Due to Covid and a staffing shortage, King County has not met its goal in the completion of tenant income verification reviews for activity in years 2020, 2021, and 2022.
+The Asset Management Team is hiring staff and will complete this review for all three years by December 31, 2023.
 In addition to demographic and compliance information on tenant occupants of the housing, the system collects critical year-end operating and reserve information to assist property owners and funders identify potential issues in advance of problems.
 The data allows staff to provide technical assistance to property owners in a timely manner.

-King County includes language in all contracts including "Small Contractors and Suppliers and Minority and Women Business Enterprises Opportunities - King County encourages the Contractor to utilize small businesses, including Small Contractors and Suppliers (SCS) and minority-owned and women-owned business enterprises certified by the Washington state Office of Minority and Women's Business

-Enterprises (OMWBE) in County contracts.
+King County includes language in all contracts including "Small Contractors and Suppliers and Minority and Women Business Enterprises Opportunities - King County encourages the Contractor to utilize small businesses, including Small Contractors and Suppliers (SCS) and minority-owned and women-owned business enterprises certified by the Washington state Office of Minority and Women's Business Enterprises (OMWBE) in County contracts.
 The County encourages the Contractor to use voluntary practices to promote open competitive opportunities for small businesses, including SCS firms and minority-owned and women-owned business enterprises.